 \begin{rmk} We remark here that without loss of generality we can assume that $A \leq 1$.
 Indeed, for any general case, we perform the simple scaling $Y_i(t)=X_i(t)/\sqrt{A}$ to the particle system \eqref{particle} to obtain that

-Now the new point vortex system \eqref{scaleparticle} is endowed with scaled circulations $\Tilde{\M}_j=\M_j/A$, which are supported in $[-1,1]$.
-Hence we can always change our target system into the assumption case $A \leq 1$, under the price that the viscosity constant $\sigma$ is rescaled by the constant $A$ as well, which is consistent with our assumptions on $\sigma$ in the main results. \end{rmk}
+This new point vortex system \eqref{scaleparticle} is endowed with scaled circulations $\Tilde{\M}_j=\M_j/A$, which are supported in $[-1,1]$.
+Therefore, we can always change our target system to satisfy the additional assumption $A \leq 1$, at the price that the viscosity constant $\sigma$ is also rescaled by the constant $A$, which is consistent with our assumptions on $\sigma$ in the main results. \end{rmk}

-Our assumption made on $\M_i$ corresponds to the practical statistical procedure that we put some i.i.d. circulations on each point vortex to expect the convergence of the vorticity as $N \rightarrow \infty$ in some Law of Large Numbers sense.
-This setting is a generalized version of the previous work by the authors \cite{feng2023quantitative}, where the point vortex system has fixed circulations $\M_i \equiv 1$ at each vortex $X_i$ and thus the particle system is symmetric in position $X_i$.
-Note that this is not the case in this article, since now we can only assume symmetry on the full information $Z_i=(\M_i,X_i)$ for each particle.

-We study the mean-field limit dynamics of the above point vortex system \eqref{particle} when $N \rightarrow \infty$ in some appropriate sense of statistical mechanics.
-The limit self-consistent McKean-Vlasov system writes
+We are interested in the mean-field limit dynamics of the point vortex system \eqref{particle} when $N \rightarrow \infty$ in some appropriate sense of statistical mechanics.
+It is well-known in the mean-field theory that the limit self-consistent McKean-Vlasov system writes

 where $X_t \in \R^2$ and $B_t$ is a standard 2D Brownian motion, and the vorticity function

 is the expectation of $g_t(m,x)$ with respect to $m$, where